ThatMightyGuy/ThatMightyGuy/README.md

-- I am Ely, and I am doing useful stuff.
-Well, for a given amount of useful.
+My name is Ely, and I am making stuff I find interesting.
+Well, for a given amount of interesting.
-- I’m interested in computery stuff.
-And some games, who am I lying to.
-- I’m studying CS.
-It's going good so far.
-- How to reach me?
-Message me on https://vk.com/thatmightyguy